-Imminent Danger Health care providers may share patient information with anyone as necessary to prevent or lessen a serious and imminent threat to the health and safety of a person or the public - consistent with applicable law (such as state statutes, regulations, or case law) and the provider's standards of ethical conduct.
-Thus, providers may disclose a patient's health information to anyone who is in a position to prevent or lessen the threatened harm, including family, friends, caregivers, and law enforcement, without a patient's permission.
-HIPAA expressly defers to the professional judgment of health professionals in making determinations about the nature and severity of the threat to health or safety.
+Disclosures to Prevent a Serious and Imminent Threat Health care providers may share patient information with anyone as necessary to prevent or lessen a serious and imminent threat to the health and safety of a person or the public - consistent with applicable law (such as state statutes, regulations, or case law) and the provider's standards of ethical conduct.
+See 45 CFR 164.512(j).
+Thus, providers may disclose a patient's health information to anyone who is in a position to prevent or lesson the serious and imminent threat, including family, friends, caregivers, and law enforcement without a patient's permission.
+HIPAA expressly defers to the professional judgment of health professionals in making determinations about the nature and severity of the threat to health and safety.
 See 45 CFR 164.512(j).